 Non – Polar Molecular Solids:

-Such solids have an asymmetrical distribution of electrons and therefore there is no abundance of charge on either side.
+Such solids have an symmetrical distribution of electrons and therefore there is no abundance of charge on either side.
 Opposite charges cancel each other out.
 Examples are methane, chlorine, hydrogen, oxygen.
 At room temperature and pressure, they are liquids or gases.
 The force binding or holding the molecules together in these solids, are Vander Waals forces (weak dispersion or London forces).
 These forces are weaker than ionic or covalent bonds.

 Polar Molecular Solids: